jimb245/2PiWireGuardVPN/README.md

 - wifi using the default SSID and password, "raspi" and "raspberry"
 - ethernet cable

+Then in the VNC app connect to the Pi address that corresponds to the interface:

+- 10.100.100.1 for wifi
+- 10.150.150.1 for ethernet

-Then connect to VNC with the default password, which is "raspberry".
+using the default password, which is "raspberry".

 #### 4.2 Connect the public wifi interface